Deep Learning

 AI evolution

 Each of us experiences contact with artificial intelligence every day.
 We reach for its possibilities spontaneously and often without realizing that it is to artificial intelligence that we owe the comfort of life and a number of conveniences.
 Who doesn’t use Gmail, Google Translate, a smart personal assistant or Netflix recommendations?
 We also watch dozens of ads every day, which are often selected for us by algorithms.
-How has the use of artificial intelligence evolved over the years?
+How has the evolution of Artificial Intelligence progressed and impacted our lives over the course of history?

 • How applications of artificial intelligence were initially used